 - Open Google Maps and tap on your Profile.

 - Disable Location History.

 - Get back to Maps > Profile > Your profile > 3-dot menu > Profile settings and tap Delete all Location History.

-As we said, you also have an option to erase Google Maps history and activities older than 3, 18, or 36 months.
+As we said, you also have the option to erase Google Maps history and activities older than 3, 18, or 36 months.
 In the same menu, just tap Automatically delete Location History and choose the “Auto-delete activity older than” option.
 From the dropdown menu, select 3, 18, or 36 months.